 The audio technician who sets up and/or runs the public address equipment ordinarily will also operate the audio feed to the booth.
-There are several firms in Vancouver that supply all of this equipment.
+There are several firms in Vancouver and throughout western Canada and USA that supply all of this equipment.

 For small meetings and open-air events, The Language Bureau has portable interpreter equipment – a transmitter and microphone for the interpreter and receiver and headphones for each listener – very similar to what a tour guide might use.
 This equipment is ideal for field trips to factories, fisheries, football fields, and the like.